RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 ### Write jQuery to select all anchor tags on the page.
 Then add a `foo` class to each one.

 ```js
 $('a').addClass('foo');
 ```

 ### Write jQuery to change the `<div class="foo">` element to have "Hello World" as its text.

 ```js
 // Both are acceptable
 $('div.foo').text('Hello World');
 $('div.foo').html('Hello World');
 ```

+### What is the difference between a variable that is `null`, `undefined` or undeclared?

+- a variable that is `null` means it has been explicitly set to null
+- a variable that is `undefined` means it has been declared, but no value has been assigned (bonus: or `undefined` was explicitly assigned)
+- a variable that is undeclared doesn't exist in the code anywhere (bonus: trying to access an undeclared variable will produce a Reference Error)

+### Which Array method can be used to get a subset of the array?

+- Array.slice()

+### What is a callback?

+- A function that's passed to another function so it can be called later when that function has finished executing

 ### Write a loop for summing all of the numbers from 1 to 100.
 In other words, `1 + 2 + 3 + 4 ... + 100`

 ```js
 var count = 0;
 for (var i = 1, i <= 100; i++) {